pldn/LDWizard-old/docs/design.md

 ### 2.3 Operating Environment

-The product will operate inside one of the major browsers and will be designed to work as a client-side application only.
-The application should work independent of the operating software, but it is expected that the product will only work in the newer browsers.
+LD Wizard Applications will operate inside all of the major browsers and will be designed to work as a client-side application.
+As such, the application should work independently of the operating system.

+Since LD Wizard will be built with modern web technologies, only recent versions of web browsers will be actively supported.
+It is easy to update the current generation of web browsers to their latest version.
+(In fact, it is difficult to _not_ update modern web browsers to their latest version, since this often occurs automatically.)

+Overview of the operating environment:

 - Operating System: any
-- Web browser: recent versions of Firefox, Chrome, Edge, and Safari.
+- Web browser: recent versions of Chrome, Edge, Firefox and Safari.
-- Technology: TypeScript, JavaScript, HTML, CSS
+- Technology: CSS, HTML, JavaScript and TypeScript.

-### 2.4 Implementation Constraints

-Since LD Wizard Applications are client-side web applications that run in regular and up-to-date web browsers, there are limits to the amount of data that can be processed.

-### 2.5 Assumptions and Dependencies
+### 2.4 Assumptions and Dependencies

 This section specifies the assumptions that we make regarding LD Wizard components and LD Wizard users.
 These assumptions set forth the constraints within which the LD Wizard is able to optimally operate.

-#### 2.5.1 Source data assumptions
+#### 2.4.1 Source data assumptions

 We make the following assumptions regarding the source data:

+- The tabular source data file must be CSV or must be exported to CSV.
-- The tabular source data file must have a header row.
+- The tabular source data file must have a row header.
+- The non-header rows in the tabular source data are assumed to represent things of the same type.
+For example, it is not possible for some rows in the tabular source file to describe locations and for some other rows in the same tabular source file to describe persons.
 - Every row of the tabular source data is assumed to represent exactly one thing.
-In other words, every row the source data describes one person, location, creative work, etc.
-- All rows in the tabular source data are assumed to represent things of the same type.
-For example, if some rows in the tabular source data describe locations and some rows in the tabular source data describe persons, this file must first be split into two separate files that are transported separately.
+For example, it is not possible for one row to describe two persons, or two locations.
+(It is also not possible for one row to describe both a person ánd a location, see the previous point.)
-- Source data that is uploaded to a publication platform is assumed to have an open license.
+- Linked data that is created in LD Wizard and subsequently uploaded through the upload feature to a publication platform, is assumed to have an open license.
+- Linked data that is created in LD Wizard and is exported locally (as opposed to uploaded remotely) can have any type of license, including a closed license.
 - The tabular source data is assumed to have at most 30 columns.
 - The tabular source data is assumed to have at most 1,048,576 rows.

-#### 2.5.2 User assumptions
+#### 2.4.2 User assumptions

 We make the following assumptions regarding the three user groups.

 Assumptions for general users:

-- General users are assumed to be able to export their tabular source data to CSV.
+- General users are assumed to be able to export their tabular source data to CSV prior to loading it in an LD Wizard Application.

 Assumptions for developers:

-- Must have a general knowledge about JavaScript and TypeScript.
+- Must have a general knowledge of JavaScript (required) and TypeScript (optional, but advised).
 - May need some knowledge of linked data (TBD).

-#### 2.5.3 Publication platform assumptions
+#### 2.4.3 Publication platform assumptions

 Assumptions for publication platforms:

-- The publication platform must be able to process RDF data in the [TriG]() encoding format.
+- The publication platform must be able to process RDF data in the [TriG]() serialization format.

 ## 3. External Interface Requirements